DeepakGahlawat27/personal-productivity-java/README.md

 3. Manage tasks by checking/unchecking the checkboxes and using the right-click menu.
 4. Click "Clear All" to remove all tasks from the list.

-## Dependencies

-- This project uses Java Swing for the graphical user interface.